 Our Sacramento lawyers assist businesses with transactional and litigation.
 We perform document review and drafting.
 We also litigate in partnership dissolutions, lease disputes, and breach of contract disputes.
 Allow us to direct our enthusiasm, personal attention, and dedication to reach your business-related goals.
-Our Sacramento business law firm offers free initial consultations for businesses.
+Our Sacramento business law firm offers initial consultations for businesses.
 The first meeting with our business law attorney will not cost you anything.
 Contact our Sacramento business lawyers today to set up an appointment.

 Frequently Asked Questions

 What is an agent for service of process?

 Every business entity in California is required to designate an agent for service of process.
 An agent for service of process must be either an individual who resides in California or a 1505 certified corporation.
 The agent is designated by the business to receive service of process in the event of a lawsuit or other important legal documents.
 Many businesses designate a third-party company to be the agent for service of process for additional privacy and convenience.

 An entity can designate an agent by following corporate governance procedures.
 The designation must be included in meeting minutes and then subsequently filed with the Secretary of State through a statement of information.
 Our Sacramento law firm is certified by California Corporations Code § 1505 and is eligible to be an agent for service of process.
 Carson & Kyung ALC charges an annual fee of $150.00 to be an agent for service of process.